Zabooby/mpv-config/README.md

 Download the latest windows build of MPV from [here](https://mpv.io/installation/) and extract its contents into a folder called mpv.
 MPV is portable so you can put this folder anywhere you want.
 Download and extract the `portable_config` folder from this repo to the mpv folder and you are good to go.
 Adjust any settings in mpv.conf to fit your system's specs.

 ## Key Bindings
 Custom key bindings can be added from `input.conf` file.
 Refer to the [manual](https://mpv.io/manual/master/) for making any changes.
-Default key bindings can be seen from the `input.conf` file but most of the player functions can be used through the menu accessed by <kbd>Right Click</kbd>.
+Default key bindings can be seen from the `input.conf` file but most of the player functions can be used through the menu accessed by <kbd>Right Click</kbd> and the buttons above the timeline.